Newton Public Records Directory

 All links go directly to official Newton, Iowa government websites.

-In addition to the Jasper County Sheriff's Office, several municipal police departments operate within the county, including the Newton Police Department, Colfax Police Department, and Prairie City Police Department.
-These agencies are responsible for law enforcement within their respective city limits, handling local crime, traffic enforcement, and community policing efforts.
-Coordination between the Sheriff's Office and municipal departments ensures comprehensive coverage and response to major incidents across the county.
+Beyond the Jasper County Sheriff's Office, several municipal police departments maintain law enforcement operations throughout the county.
+The Newton Police Department serves the county seat, while the Colfax Police Department and Prairie City Police Department handle their respective jurisdictions.
+These agencies manage local crime, traffic enforcement, and community policing within their city limits.
+Close coordination between the Sheriff's Office and municipal departments ensures coverage and swift response when major incidents occur anywhere in the county.

 Jail & Inmate Records